Skip to main content

 2022/23 Lubanga Shabongwe Primary School

-The existing toilet facilities at the primary school in Namwala are far too few.
+In April 2023, two large toilet buildings for the primary school in Namwala were put into operation.
+The school's previously usable toilet facilities were far too few.
 Most children use the rural environment to defecate.
 Two years ago, teachers and head teachers at the school requested new facilities.
 Now the wish has come true.
 About 50% of the project was financed with funds from W.P.
 Schmitz Foundation in Düsseldorf.
 WSZ paid the remainder.
 The Parents and Teachers Committee (PTC) once again proved to be a reliable local partner.
 This is quite a large investment.
 The new facilities will offer the students 14 toilets, 4 latrines and 6 washbasins.
 The buildings are centrally located and the entrances for girls and boys are separate, as are the washing stations.

 In order to improve the hygienic conditions, the users and the cleaning staff were trained accordingly after the work was completed.
 The floors and sanitary facilities are equipped with smooth surfaces, so that they can be easily maintained and there should be no build-up of moisture, mold growth and bacterial foci.